A new hierarchy for complex plane curves: Abstract

 \section{Abstract}

 We define the type of a plane curve as the initial degree of the corresponding Bourbaki ideal.
 Then we show that this invariant behaves well with respect to the union of curves.
-The curves of type $0$ are precisely the free curves and the curves of type $1$ are the plus-one generated curves.
-In this note we show first that line arrangements and conic-line arrangements can have all the theoretically possible types.
-In the second part we study the properties of the curves of type $2$ and construct families of line arrangements and conic-line arrangements of this type.
+Curves of type $0$ are precisely the free curves, while curves of type $1$ are the plus-one generated curves.
+In this paper, we first show that line arrangements and conic-line arrangements can exhibit all the theoretically possible types.
+In the second part, we study the properties of the curves of type $2$ and construct families of line arrangements and conic-line arrangements of this type.